+The things that make me sad is when I go to restaurants, sit on the bus or ride the train and see babies already using and playing on phones.
 The world is changing faster than we can keep up with.
 Appreciate your own company, rather than always relying on using a phone.
 After moving overseas, it’s those physical interactions with friends and family that I miss the most.
 Being able to hug someone, laugh with them and share wonderful conversations and memories.
 Memories that can’t be captured on a phone.

 Have you ever had an experience like this?
 How did it make you feel?